-- Place over and press on the option. - The data field gets into the edit mode, indicated by the yellow background. - A menu is displayed at the right with some options or if it is numeric, a number gets a black blackground. - Move up/down to select one option.
-To move between figures press right/left and to change it press up/down. - 5 When finished press again or any function key to exit.
+- Place over the option and press the joystick. - The data field gets into the edit mode, indicated by the yellow background. - A menu is displayed at the right with some options or if it is numeric, a number gets a black ground. - Move the joystick up/down to select one option.
+To move between figures press right/left and to change it press up/down. - 5 When finished press joystick or any function key to exit.